-EDUC 101 - TEACHER ASSISTANT I
+EDUC 101 - Teacher Assistant I

-EDUC 101 is part of the Mini-Corps Program, a component of the California Master Plan for the education of migrant children.
-It is an introductory course for students who have trained as First Level instructional tutors and mentors.
-Students will have the opportunity to develop introductory knowledge of current teaching skills that will support migrant children who are most academically at risk, such as hands-on activities and individual tutoring.
-The student will learn about introductory English Language Development (ELD), English Language Arts (ELA), Mathematics curriculum content.
+EDUC 101 is an introductory course for students who have trained as First Level instructional tutors and mentors.
+Students will have the opportunity to develop introductory knowledge of current teaching skills that will support migrant or Second Language Learner children who are most academically at risk, such as hands-on activities and individual tutoring.
+The student will learn about introductory English language arts, English language development, mathematics curriculum content.
 The students will learn about introductory professionalism standards in education, such as communication protocols and role modeling.
-Prerequisite: TB clearance required; Justice Department clearance required; experiential knowledge of the migrant lifestyle.

-EDUC 102 - TEACHER ASSISTANT II
+EDUC 102 - Teacher Assistant II

-EDUC 102 is part of the Mini-Corps Program, a component of the California Master Plan for the education of migrant children.
-It is an early advance course for students who have trained as Third Level instructional tutors and mentors.
-Students will have the opportunity to develop early advanced knowledge of current teaching skills that will support migrant children who are most academically at risk, such as, using assessments to inform instruction and strategic thinking.
-The student will learn about early advanced curriculum content in English Language Development (ELD), English Language Arts (ELA) and math, e.g. fluency development, preparing and using various strategies to model reading and oral language development, and identifying types of assessments.
+EDUC 102 is an early advance course for students who have trained as Third Level instructional tutors and mentors.
+Students will have the opportunity to develop early advanced knowledge of current teaching skills that will support migrant children or second language learners who are most academically at risk, such as, using assessments to inform instruction and strategic thinking.
+The student will learn about early advanced curriculum content in English Language Arts (ELA), English Language Development (ELD) and math, e.g. fluency development, preparing and using various strategies to model reading and oral language development, and identifying types of assessments.
 The student will learn about early advanced professionalism standards in education, such as networking, mentoring and exam preparation.
-Prerequisite: TB clearance required; Justice Department clearance required; experiential knowledge of the migrant lifestyle, and EDUC 101.

-EDUC 104 - TEACHER ASSISTANT-PUPPETRY
+EDUC 104 - Teacher Assistant I - Puppetry